al3x5577/EmbeddedSystems/README.md

 to setup the PORTs correctly.
 If you are using the ES-Board, set the prarmeter initD to 0.
 If you are using the old hardware setting, set this parameter to 1.
 (traffic light uses leds at PORTD)

-After setup the button states can be accessed by functions:
+After setup, the button states can be accessed by functions:

 TasterX_get(), where X is between 1 and 4.

 The leds can be controlled with: